|

 for each product.

-diagram window.
-For generating quick and small test benches the drawing environment can be used to develop
+benches, the drawing environment can be used to develop the

 For large test benches, the waveform data can be imported from an outside source like a logic analyzer,

 simulator, or spreadsheet.
-For example, one of our customers designed an ASIC for use in an existing
+For example, one customers designed an ASIC for use in an existing

 communications system.
 He used a logic analyzer to capture stimulus vectors from the communications